 Director of Ally since May 2009.
 Ms. Clark is the founding partner of Eachwin Capital, an investment management organization.
 Previously, she was a partner and member of the executive committee of AEA Holdings and held a variety of executive positions at Morgan Stanley over a span of 24 years, serving as Global Research Director, Director of Global Private Wealth Management, deputy to the Chairman, President and Chief Executive Officer, and non-executive Chairman of Morgan Stanley Capital International.
-Since May 2018.
-Ms. Clark has been a member of the Supervisory Board of Deutsche Bank AG, where she chairs the risk committee and is a member of the strategy committee.
-She is a director of Taubman Centers, Inc., where she chairs the compensation committee and is a member of the nominating and governance committee, and is a director of privately held Regulatory Data Corp, Inc. Ms. Clark is a member of the Council on Foreign Relations and a member of the Corporate Governance Advisory Council for the Council of Institutional Investors.
+Since May 2018, Ms. Clark has been a member of the Supervisory Board of Deutsche Bank AG, where she chairs the Risk Committee and is a member of the Strategy and Nomination Committees.
+She is a director of Taubman Centers, Inc., where she chairs the Compensation Committee and is a member of the Nominating and Governance Committee.
+Ms. Clark is a member of the Council on Foreign Relations.
 She received her master's degree in business administration from Stanford University Graduate School of Business and her bachelor's degree from the University of Southern California.